JuliaIO/JLD2.jl/README.md

 The `save` and `load` functions, provided by [FileIO](https://github.com/JuliaIO/FileIO.jl), provide an alternative mechanism to read and write data from a JLD2 file.
 To use these functions, you must say `using FileIO`; it is not necessary to say `using JLD2` since FileIO will determine the correct package automatically.

-The `save` function accepts an `Associative` yielding the key/value pairs, where the key is a string representing the name of the dataset and the value represents its contents:
+The `save` function accepts an `AbstractDict` yielding the key/value pairs, where the key is a string representing the name of the dataset and the value represents its contents:

 ```julia
 using FileIO